 I’ve misled you already in the title.
 I didn’t actually walk from Hest Bank to Silverdale at all, I walked the other way, from Silverdale to Hest Bank.
 That’s backwards, from further on back to where I ended in the last section.
 It’s going anti-clockwise, which is just plain wrong.
 I wrote about this in the About section of my blog.
 It just feels wrong going round Britain that way.
 The sea should be on the left.
 There was never a book called “The sea on our right“.
-The majority of coastal walkers seem to go round clockwise, although there are a few exceptions.
+The majority of coastal walkers seem to go round clockwise (although there are a few exceptions).

 Also, one of my guidance rules states…

 3. Start each stage at the exact same point where the previous stage finished.

-so I’ve broken that rule already.
-The reason can be seen in this phone screen-grab…
+The reason for this treachery can be seen in this phone screen-grab…

 Yeah, it’s lovely and sunny, but look at that wind… 28 mph gusting to 47 from the south west.
 Sod that for a game of soldiers.
 I’ve not done any cycling more than a couple of miles for 30 years, and I’m certainly not going to start now into a 50 mph headwind!

 So I decided I’d drive to Hest Bank, cycle north-east with the wind behind me to Silverdale, then walk back.
 I don’t mind a headwind when I’m walking that much.

 The cycle ride is pretty uneventful, actually quite pleasant as a couple of miles of it is along the pretty Lancaster canal, although to be honest, I’ve had enough of canals for the time being after my lockdown exploits.
 I lock my bike up to a lampost and trudge off in an unfamiliar southerly direction.